Benefits and challenges of online learning for higher education

 Online learning is a great alternative to on-campus, in-person classes because it removes major barriers to education, ultimately making it more accessible and equitable.

-How online learning operates varies depending on the programme.
-In the case of Brunel’s online postgraduate programmes, our “classes” are in the form of modules which are studied over the course of 1 year full-time or 2 years part-time.
+In the case of Brunel’s online postgraduate programmes, our “classes” are in the form of modules which are studied over the course of one year full-time or two years part-time.
 Depending on the duration that suits each student, either one or two modules will be taken at a time.

 Our courses are delivered through a state-of-the-art online platform which keeps your learning materials in one place and additionally allows you to connect with your faculty and classmates.
 Through our research and understanding of the best delivery methods, keeping the course within one online platform keeps students organised.